RoryHemmings/CAN-spy/docs/report.md

 The extensible python package is also great as it lowers the barrier to entry significantly for CAN security.
 Existing solutions require expert knowledge in C and linux which some people might not have.
 This project gives makes it easy to develop exploits and search for vulnerabilities without extensive knowledge of these systems.
 Even for experienced users, it may make the process of security research more efficient and less error prone.

 ## Challenges:
 The main challenge in completing this project is developing the hardware.
 For reasons mentioned in the technical section, CAN is actually rather complicated and requires several additional pieces of hardware to get working.
 Testing the hardware also requires a mock system (testbed), which will need to be designed and implemented.
-This is compounted with my limited background in hardware and reasonably short time constraints.
+This is compounded with my limited background in hardware and reasonably short time constraints.

 Another challenge is reliable websocket connections between the software C2 server and the hardware.
 In my experience, getting websockets to run reliably on Arduino is quite difficult.
 Many libraries are buggy, or simply don't work as intended.
 Using websockets in python also requires asynchronous programming paradigms which can be tricky to get correct without bugs.